 Tamul waterfall is one of the most popular and top visited waterfalls in the San Luis Potosi region.
 A wide river runs up a towering canyon leading to Tamul waterfall as the main attraction.

-The only way to access this waterfall is by jumping on a canoe from one of the local tour groups and spending a few hours paddling up the river with other lively local tourists.
+The most common way to access this waterfall is by jumping on a canoe from one of the local tour groups and spending a few hours paddling up the river with other lively local tourists.

 The whole excursion lasts around 2-3 hours and costs around $120 pesos ($6 USD).
 The tour includes stops at the famous Tamul waterfall viewpoint and a cave for swimming, as well as the opportunity to go overboard and float in the river on the way back.